Shop by RoomBedroomBlackout Curtains

 Polyester is the best-known synthetic textile, and is actually the same thing as PET (polyethylene terephthalate), what plastic bottles are made of.
 This is why you see clothing, sheets, and other fabrics advertised as being made from recycled plastic water bottles.
 Polyester itself is relatively stable once it's made, meaning it doesn't make its way into your body easily.
 In that sense, it's safe.

-Polyester’s health issues come from the chemicals that sometimes tag along with it.
+Polyester's health issues come from the chemicals that sometimes tag along with it.
 Antimony is used in the chemical reaction to make polyester, and it remains on the polyester in the final product.
 Antimony is a metallic element that is associated with lung irritation, and is possibly carcinogenic.
 BPA, phthalates, and other additives are very commonly mixed with polyester to make the fabric softer, more durable, flexible, and colorfast.
-Phthalates are absorbed directly through the skin and is linked to developmental and reproductive harm, cancer, metabolic disorders, diabetes and more, with worse health effects in infants and toddlers.
+Phthalates are absorbed directly through the skin and are linked to developmental and reproductive harm, cancer, metabolic disorders, diabetes and more, with worse health effects in infants and toddlers.
 Recycled polyester is made from plastic of unknown origin and date, so can contain unknown harmful chemicals.
 Finally, the process of making polyester poses cancer risks to the factory workers, and virgin polyester requires fossil fuel extraction and petroleum refining, posing long-term health risks to the earth and everyone on it.

 All that said (!), polyester tested to have no impurities left on it, or processed according to safer standards, can be essentially harmless to the user.
 This is especially true if it has GRS, OEKO TEX, or MADE SAFE certification.
-OEKO TEX class 1 polyester is definitely the highest standard it can meet, and means its basically just inert polymer fibers.
+OEKO TEX Class 1 polyester is definitely the highest standard it can meet, and means it's basically just inert polymer fibers.
 Any kind of polyester is still a better choice of fabric than PVC (polyvinyl chloride).
 I use it for lower-contact uses in my home, like in my shower curtain and blackout blinds.

-Additives in Standard Blackout Curtain Fabrics
+Chemical Additives in Standard Blackout Curtain Fabrics

 Are blackout curtains toxic?

-Are there flame retardants in curtains?
+Are there flame retardants in blackout curtains?

-In many, yes.
-In many states and cities, it’s a requirement that curtains used in public spaces meet standards for low flammability set by the National Fire Protection Association (NFPA).
+In many blackout curtains, yes.
+In many states and cities, it's a requirement that curtains used in public spaces meet standards for low flammability set by the National Fire Protection Association (NFPA).
 Ironically, natural fibers have flame retardants added to them more often than polyester and other synthetic fibers, because natural fibers burn more readily.
-The easiest way to know if your curtains have flame retardants is by looking for GOTS certification, which prohibits them, or for OEKO TEX certification, which prohibits most, and confirming with the company they don’t use them.
+The easiest way to know if your curtains have flame retardants is by looking for GOTS certification, which prohibits them, or for OEKO TEX certification, which prohibits most, and confirming with the company they don't use them.

-Why are Flame Retardants in fabric bad?
+Why are flame retardants in blackout curtain fabric bad?

-Flame Retardants are well-known endocrine disrupting chemicals, and are linked with immune system dysfunction and neurodevelopmental issues like ADHD.
+Flame retardants are well-known endocrine disrupting chemicals, and are linked with immune system dysfunction and neurodevelopmental issues like ADHD.
 They do not meaningfully reduce flammability, but are still routinely added to fabrics, especially drapes and curtains.
-Companies are not required to disclose whether their product contains Flame Retardants.
+Companies are not required to disclose whether their product contains flame retardants.

-Benefits of Blackout Curtains
+Health Benefits of Blackout Curtains

-What are the benefits of blackout curtains?
+What are the benefits of blackout curtains for sleep?

 The main benefit of blackout curtains is circadian rhythm regulation.
 Outdoor light pollution from street lamps, cars, neighbor's porch lights, and street signs easily finds its way into your bedroom through standard blinds and regular curtains at night, when it should be totally dark.
 The full moon on a clear night generates 1 lux, but a single LED street light generates 50 lux.
 Even a very small amount of night time light (over 5 lux) can disturb your clock genes, cause circadian rhythm problems, or prevent deep sleep.